-Welcome to the NDACTE rater training for the Student Teacher Observation Tool (STOT).
+Welcome to the NDACTE rater training for the Skills of Teaching Observation Tool (STOT).
 The training is offered to increase interrater reliability and accuracy in scoring.

 The list below briefly overviews the process used to create the expert panel ratings within this training module.